-1. Introduction
+1. INTRODUCTION

 Modern datacenters oversubscribe their power supplies to enhance performance and efficiency.
 A conservative datacenter that deploys servers according to their expected power draw will under-utilize provisioned power, operate power supplies at sub-optimal loads, and forgo opportunities for higher performance.
-In contrast, efficient datacenters deploy more servers than it can power fully and rely on varying computational load across servers to modulate demand for power [15].
+In contrast, efficient datacenters deploy more servers than it can power fully and rely on varying computational load across servers to modulate demand for power [Fan et al. 2007].
 Such a strategy requires responsive mechanisms for delivering power to the computation that needs it most.

-Computational sprinting is a class of mechanisms that supply additional power for short durations to enhance performance.
+Computational sprinting is a class of mechanisms that supplies additional power for short durations to enhance performance.
 In chip multiprocessors, for example, sprints activate additional cores and boost their voltage and frequency.
-Although originally proposed for mobile systems [37, 38], sprinting has found numerous applications in datacenter sys-
+Although originally proposed for mobile systems [Raghavan et al. 2012, 2013a], sprinting has found